japila-books/spark-sql-internals/docs/physical-operators/InputAdapter.md

 doProduce(ctx: CodegenContext): String
 ----

-NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.adoc#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.adoc#produce-path, produce path>> in Whole-Stage Code Generation.
+NOTE: `doProduce` is part of <<spark-sql-CodegenSupport.md#doProduce, CodegenSupport Contract>> to generate the Java source code for <<spark-sql-whole-stage-codegen.md#produce-path, produce path>> in Whole-Stage Code Generation.

-`doProduce` generates a Java source code that consumes link:spark-sql-InternalRow.adoc[internal row] of a single input `RDD` one at a time (in a `while` loop).
+`doProduce` generates a Java source code that consumes spark-sql-InternalRow.md[internal row] of a single input `RDD` one at a time (in a `while` loop).

-NOTE: `doProduce` supports one input RDD only (that the single <<child, child>> physical operator creates when link:SparkPlan.md#execute[executed]).
+NOTE: `doProduce` supports one input RDD only (that the single <<child, child>> physical operator creates when SparkPlan.md#execute[executed]).

 Internally, `doProduce` generates two `input` and `row` "fresh" terms and registers `input` as a mutable state (in the generated class).

-`doProduce` gives a plain Java source code that uses `input` and `row` terms as well as the code from link:spark-sql-CodegenSupport.adoc#consume[consume] code generator to iterate over the link:spark-sql-InternalRow.adoc[internal binary rows] from the first <<inputRDDs, input RDD>> only.
+`doProduce` gives a plain Java source code that uses `input` and `row` terms as well as the code from spark-sql-CodegenSupport.md#consume[consume] code generator to iterate over the spark-sql-InternalRow.md[internal binary rows] from the first <<inputRDDs, input RDD>> only.

 [source, scala]
 ----